Karthikeshwar1/Karthikeshwar1.github.io/blog/2026/ai-manifesto.md

 <br>

 Note: No AI is used in writing my blogs.
-So there is soul behind every (imperfect) word.
-And _[meaning](https://karthikeshwar1.github.io/blog/2025/Emergence_and_Meaning)_ behind every (suboptimal) sentence.
+So there is soul behind every (imperfect) word, and _[meaning](https://karthikeshwar1.github.io/blog/2025/Emergence_and_Meaning)_ behind every (suboptimal) sentence.

 <br>